Kung Fu Panda 4: Theatrical

 Kung Fu Panda 4 premiered at the AMC 14 Theater at The Grove in Los Angeles on March 3, 2024, and was released in the United States on March 8, with showtimes a day prior.
 The film was shown at the Columbia University School of the Arts on March 1, 2024.

 Home media

 Universal Pictures Home Entertainment released Kung Fu Panda 4 for digital download on April 9, 2024, and on 4K Ultra HD Blu-ray, Blu-ray, and DVD on May 28.
 Physical copies contain an audio commentary, behind-the-scenes featurettes, deleted scenes, recreational activities, and a short film titled Dueling Dumplings.

-The film was made available to stream on NBCUniversal's Peacock streaming service in the US on June 21, 2024.
-As part of an 18-month deal with Netflix for Universal's animated films, the film streamed on Peacock for the first four months of the pay-TV window, before moving to Netflix for the next ten beginning on October 21, and returning to Peacock for the remaining four beginning on August 21, 2025.
+The film was made available to stream on NBCUniversal's Peacock streaming service in the United States on June 21, 2024.
+As part of an 18-month deal with Netflix for Universal's animated films, the film streamed on Peacock for the first four months of the pay-TV window, before moving to Netflix for the next ten months beginning on October 21, and returning to Peacock for the remaining four months beginning on August 21, 2025.